-One of the first episodes in the revived series of The Outer Limits featured a serum that seemed to cure all ills, like the Fountain of Youth.
+One of the first episodes in The Outer Limits (1995), "Blood Brothers", featured a serum that seemed to cure all ills, like the Fountain of Youth.
 Too late, the antagonist discovers that instead of simply giving you a new lease of life, it uses up all your life energy in a short burst, followed by Rapid Aging and death.

 Power Rangers Zeo: When Jason takes over as the Gold Zeo Ranger from Trey when he's injured and put out of action.
 However, the Gold Ranger's powers are not meant for a human, and they start sucking the life out of Jason.
 This example is unique in that there appear to be no long-term effects, and Jason is perfectly healthy after giving the powers back to Trey.

 Late in Samurai Sentai Shinkenger, Shitari gives his second life note Each of the monsters in this series have two lives: one at normal size, and another as a giant. to allow a Monster of the Week to have an even more powerful third life.
 Of course, he seldom enters the fray, so he was in no real danger of losing his first life until the crossover movie.